A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Introduction

 We now examine in detail the current proofs of the two directions of the equivalence.
 For the easy direction, interpret the game matrix as the constraint matrix of a maximization LP and solve it optimally to obtain a maximin strategy for the row player \citep[see, e.g.,][Section~2]{vSte23a}.
 Next optimally solve the dual LP to obtain a maximin strategy for the column player.
 By strong duality, the two LPs have the same objective function value, hence showing that the payoffs of the two players from these strategies must be equal.
 Observe that in general, the two players have distinct roles: their maximin strategies are solutions to different LPs and are vectors of different dimensions.

 For the difficult direction, \citet{Dant51a} reduced the given primal-dual pair of LPs to a symmetric zero-sum game; such a game has symmetric maximin strategies and the value of the game is zero.
 In this game, each player simultaneously mimics both primal and dual LPs, i.e., a strategy of the row player (or the column player) can be separated into two parts, corresponding to solutions of the primal and dual LPs.
 Even though this result stood for over half a century, it is in fact incomplete as observed by \citet{Adle13a}: the constructed zero-sum game can have solutions of a particular form which cannot be interpreted as optimal primal-dual pairs or certificates of infeasibility of the primal or the dual LP.
-Later --- by adding an additional row to the zero-sum game --- this reduction was extended to work in full generality, first by \citet{Adle13a} and later, adding a certificate of infeasibility, by \citet{vSte23a} and \citet{BrRe23a}; these are all strongly polynomial (in fact log-space), many-one reductions, see Section \ref{sec:reductions} for details.
-However, these extensions are valid only for LPs with rational numbers, hence giving the sense that the reduction is still incomplete, since the easy direction is valid for zero-sum games with real numbers (see Section \ref{sec:reals} for a detailed discussion).
+Later --- by adding an additional row to the zero-sum game --- this reduction was extended to work in full generality, first by \citet{Adle13a} and later, adding a certificate of infeasibility, by \citet{vSte23a} and \citet{BrRe23a}.

 Next, we describe the partial resolution by \citet{vNeu53a}.
-Let $(G, \mu)$ be an instance of the assignment problem on a complete bipartite graph $G$ with $n$ vertices on each side and strictly positive weights $\mu_{ij}$ on all edges $(i, j)$.
+Let $(G, \surplus)$ be an instance of the assignment problem on a complete bipartite graph $G$ with $n$ vertices on each side and a strictly positive weight $\surplus_{ij}$ on edge $(i, j)$.
 The transformed game matrix $M$ is $2n \times n^2$, where the $2n$ rows correspond to the $2n$ vertices of $G$ and the $n^2$ columns correspond to the $n^2$ edges of $G$.
-Let $l$ represent edge $(i, j)$ of $G$.
-Then the $(k, l)^{th}$ entry of $M$ is defined as follows:
+Let $\ell$ represent edge $(i, j)$ of $G$.
+Then the $(k, \ell)^{th}$ entry of $M$ is defined as follows:

 Observe that each column has exactly two nonzero entries.